MartianInGreen/ChatGPT-Enhancements/message-tracker.md

 - The script is open-source and can be modified to fit your specific needs.
 - Please ensure you trust the source and understand the functionality of the script before installation.

+I'm very happy to accept issues or pull requests on the [GitHub repository](https://github.com/MartianInGreen/ChatGPT-Enhancements).

 ### License:

 This script is distributed under the MIT License.